linliu-stats/linliu-stats.github.io/_teaching/maths-stats-fall2020.md

 Course overview
 ------

-Most of mathematical statistics courses use the classic textbook "[Statistical Inference](https://fsalamri.files.wordpress.com/2015/02/casella_berger_statistical_inference1.pdf)" by Casella and Berger.
+Many of the mathematical statistics courses use the classic textbook "[Statistical Inference](https://fsalamri.files.wordpress.com/2015/02/casella_berger_statistical_inference1.pdf)" by Casella and Berger.
 But I prefer the materials selected by Prof. [Larry Wasserman](http://www.stat.cmu.edu/~larry) in his course "[Intermediate Statistics](http://www.stat.cmu.edu/~larry/=stat705/)", combined with those topics covered in books [van der Vaart (2000)](#vdv-2000) and [Giné and Nickl (2016)](#gine-nickl-2016).
+I believe these materials prepare you better for doing research.

-My goal is to cover the most important ideas and results in the classical parametric statistics in the first month of the semester and jump into the modern tools and techniques that prepare you for doing serious research in statistics and data sciences.
+My goal is to cover the most important ideas and results in the classical parametric statistics in the first 2 to 3 weeks of the semester and jump directly into the more advanced topics.

+Prerequisites: Multivariate calculus, Linear algebra, Probability (at the level of understanding the language of measure theory)

 Tentative plan
 ------